vladcodeimpaler/SimpleFileProcessor/README.md

 ```

 It just has to return True or False if processing
 was successful or not.
-You get to define what successful means.
+You get to define what success means.

+Here is an example *processing method* you could define

 ```
 def process_method(filename):